Joe Orton: Murder

 In 1970, The Sunday Times reported that four days before the murder, Orton had told a friend that he wanted to end his relationship with Halliwell, but did not know how to go about it.

-Halliwell's doctor spoke to him by telephone three times on the day of the murder, and had arranged for him to see a psychiatrist the following morning.
+Halliwell's doctor, Douglas Ismay, spoke to him by telephone three times on the day of the murder, and had arranged for him to see a psychiatrist the following morning.
 The last call was at 10 o'clock, during which Halliwell told the doctor, "Don't worry, I'm feeling better now.
 I'll go and see the doctor tomorrow morning."

+According to Richard Brooks, arts editor of The Sunday Times in 2017, two of Orton's colleagues, producer Richard Curson Smith and actor Kenneth Cranham, said Peter Willes, who had produced two Orton plays for television, was also in love with Orton.
+It was he who had suggested Halliwell see Dr Ismay, but with a view to his being committed to a mental hospital, thereby separating him from Orton.
+They blame Willes for being largely responsible for Orton's death.

 Halliwell had felt increasingly threatened and isolated by Orton's success, and had come to rely on antidepressants and barbiturates.
 The bodies were discovered the following morning when a chauffeur arrived to take Orton to a meeting with director Richard Lester to discuss filming options on Up Against It.
 Halliwell left a suicide note: "If you read his diary, all will be explained.
 KH PS: Especially the latter part."
 This is presumed to be a reference to Orton's description of his promiscuity; the diary contains numerous incidents of cottaging in public lavatories and other casual sexual encounters with teenagers, including with rent boys on holiday in North Africa.
 The diaries have since been published.
 The last diary entry is dated 1 August 1967 and ends abruptly in midsentence at the end of the page, suggesting that some pages may be missing.

-Orton was cremated at the Golders Green Crematorium, his maroon cloth-draped coffin being brought into the west chapel to a recording of The Beatles song "A Day in the Life".
+Orton was cremated at the Golders Green Crematorium, his maroon cloth-draped coffin was brought into the west chapel to a recording of The Beatles song "A Day in the Life".
 Harold Pinter read the eulogy, concluding with "He was a bloody marvellous writer."
 Orton's agent Peggy Ramsay described Orton's relatives as "the little people in Leicester", leaving a cold, nondescript note and bouquet at the funeral on their behalf.

 At the suggestion of Halliwell's family, Peggy Ramsay asked Orton's brother Douglas if Orton and Halliwell's ashes could be mixed.
 Douglas agreed, "As long as nobody hears about it in Leicester."
 The mixed ashes were scattered in section 3-C of the Garden of Remembrance at Golders Green.
 There is no memorial.